ibrucelei/kasware-docs/knowledge-base/retrieve-incomplete-KRC20-fund.md

 ## Tutorial

-1. go to the setting tab. and click "Apps" option.
+1. go to the setting tab. and click "Add-ons" option.

 ![](../images/wallet-settings-apps.png)